mariotaku/moonlight-tv/README.md

 # Moonlight TV

-Moonlight TV is a GUI front end for [Moonlight GameStream Client](https://moonlight-stream.org/).
-With some components from [moonlight-embedded](https://github.com/irtimmer/moonlight-embedded).
-It was originally designed for LG webOS TVs, but may support running on more devices in the future.
+Moonlight TV is a community version of [Moonlight GameStream Client](https://moonlight-stream.org/), made for large screens.
+It works on LG webOS powered TVs, and Raspberry Pi running Raspbian.

 ## Features

+* High performance streaming for webOS
+* UI optimized for large screen and remote controller
 * Supports up to 4 controllers
-* Utilizes system hardware decoder to get best performance (webOS 2/3/4/5)
 * Easy to port to other OSes (Now runs on macOS, Arch, Debian, Raspbian and Windows)

 ## Screenshots